James Stewart, 1st Earl of Buchan: Life

 Negotiations were opened, and the Earl of Buchan insisted on severe measures against the insurgent nobles; but George Gordon, 2nd Earl of Huntly and William Hay, 3rd Earl of Erroll were opposed to this, and they retired to the north.
 It was evident, however, that Buchan's view was right.
 A pacification was arranged in May 1488, in which the barons promised to return to their allegiance and maintain the rights of the Crown and the peace of the kingdom; and the King disbanded his army and returned to Edinburgh.

 However the rebellion continued and on 11 June 1488 at the Battle of Sauchieburn James III and was defeated and killed.
 The victorious barons passed the night on the field of battle.
 On the following morning they proceeded to Linlithgow, issued a proclamation, and immediately seized the Royal treasure and the reins of Government.
 The Earls of Buchan, Huntly, and Lennox, Lord Forbes and others, who had fought for James III, were summoned to appear before Parliament and answer to a charge of treason.

 Parliament met at Edinburgh on 6 October 1488 and considered the position of those who had been summoned for treason.
 The Earl of Buchan tendered his submission and was pardoned and restored to power.
 None of the others who were cited appeared, and consequently their possessions were placed at the disposal of Parliament.

 In 1491 Buchan conferred Traquair, on his natural son James Stewart.
 Buchan died in 1499, and was succeeded by his son, Alexander, 2nd Earl of Buchan.

 Family

-Before 1467 James Stewart married Margaret Ogilvie, the heiress of Sir Alexander Ogilvie of Auchterhouse.
+Before 1467 James Stewart married Margaret Ogilvy, the sole heiress of Sir Alexander Ogilvy of Auchterhouse, and by this marriage he gained the heritable sheriffship and barony of Forfar.
 They were parents to two children: